wnameless/json-flattener/README.md

 ## New Features (since v0.6.0)
 ### More options in StringEscapePolicy enum
-StringEscapePolicy.ALL                       - Escapes all JSON special characters and Unicode.
+StringEscapePolicy.ALL - Escapes all JSON special characters and Unicode.<br>
-StringEscapePolicy.ALL_BUT_SLASH             - Escapes all JSON special characters and Unicode but slash('/').
+StringEscapePolicy.ALL_BUT_SLASH - Escapes all JSON special characters and Unicode but slash('/').<br>
-StringEscapePolicy.ALL_BUT_UNICODE           - Escapes all JSON special characters but Unicode.
+StringEscapePolicy.ALL_BUT_UNICODE - Escapes all JSON special characters but Unicode.<br>
-StringEscapePolicy.ALL_BUT_SLASH_AND_UNICODE - Escapes all JSON special characters but slash('/') and Unicode.
+StringEscapePolicy.ALL_BUT_SLASH_AND_UNICODE - Escapes all JSON special characters but slash('/') and Unicode.<br>
 StringEscapePolicy.DEFAULT - Escapes all JSON special characters but slash('/') and Unicode.

 ## New Features (since v0.5.0)
 ### CharSequenceTranslatorFactory